derungs/azure-storage-client/README.md

-# cosmosdb-client
+# azure-storage-client

-Accessing cosmos db from the cli.
+Accessing Azure storage from the cli.

 ## Installation